Jordan396/TeleHealth-Website/README.md

 # TeleHealth_Website_Version1

 ### Project Background
 This website was designed as part of a school project to raise awareness about the various “Smart Nation” initiatives in Singapore.
-Among the myriad of initiatives available, I have chosen TeleHealth as I believe that while it promises much potential, it is something that is still relatively unheard of today.
+I have chosen TeleHealth as I believe that while it promises much potential, it is something that is still relatively unheard of today.

 This website was designed using <b>HTML5</b> and <b>CSS</b>.
 The text editor <b>Brackets</b> really came in handy with its <i>Live Preview</i> feature!